 Features & Benefits

-9. Japanese Maple
+9. Japanese maple

-The Japanese Maple is one of the most artistically stunning trees you can plant near your house.
+The Japanese maple is one of the most artistically stunning trees you can plant near your house.
 This tree is renowned for its gorgeous fall foliage, which ranges from bright red to purple hues.

 They thrive in full or partial shade and are adaptable to various soil conditions.
 They’re also surprisingly low maintenance, requiring minimal pruning each year.
 Plus, their unique twisted branches create an attractive silhouette even after the leaves drop off in winter!